2023 Most Popular Allied Health Services Undergraduate Certificate Trade Schools in Minnesota

 Top 10 Most Popular Allied Health & Medical Assisting Services Undergraduate Certificate Schools

-Our analysis found Rasmussen University - Minnesota to be the most popular school for allied health & medical assisting services students who want to pursue a undergraduate certificate in Minnesota.
+Our 2023 rankings named Rasmussen University - Minnesota the most popular school in Minnesota for allied health & medical assisting services students working on their undergraduate certificate.
 Located in the city of St. Cloud, Rasmussen University - Minnesota is a private for-profit school with a small student population.

 Medical Assisting majors at Rasmussen University - Minnesota take out an average of $12,121 in student loans while working on their Undergraduate Certificate.
 The average monthly payment of a loan this size is about $89, assuming that the borrower is on a 10-year repayment plan.